-If you’re baby or toddler is struggling to learn how to eat table foods, it can be totally devastating.
+If your baby or toddler is struggling to learn how to eat table foods, it can be totally devastating.
 The problem just doesn’t seem to go away.
-While I hope you gained some great insights and suggestions in this post, I’ve got a lot more coming next week in my brand new and totally free workshop: The Learn How to Eat Table Foods Workshop.
+While I hope you gained some great insights and suggestions in this post, I’ve got a lot more coming next week in my brand new and totally free workshop: 5 Big Feeding Mistakes That Are Stopping Your Child From Learning to Eat Table Foods Workshop.

 I’m going to reveal my unique 5 step plan with you and I’ll send a free workbook to your inbox!

 Did You Pin This?

 Go ahead, save it to your baby or toddler board so you know where to find it!

 Alisha Grogan is a licensed occupational therapist and founder of Your Kid’s Table.
 She has over 14 years experience with expertise in sensory processing and feeding development in babies, toddlers, and children.
 Alisha also has 3 boys of her own at home.
 Learn more about her here.